Mini Drivers: Inside the Niche History & Surging Future

 One of the biggest selling points of a mini driver is that it’s more accurate than driver yet churns out nearly as much distance.
 It’s impossible to say how you will perform with a mini driver, but the characteristics of the club (shorter shaft and more loft than driver, larger head than 3-wood) certainly promote accuracy.

-Complete History of Mini Drivers
+Complete List of Mini Drivers

 Year Brand Model Head Size Shop

-2024 Callaway Paradym Ai-Smoke Ti 340 340cc CALLAWAY
+2024 Callaway Paradyn Ai Smoke Ti 340 340cc CALLAWAY

-2024 TaylorMade BRNR Mini Copper 304cc SHOP DICK'S | AMAZON
+2024 TaylorMade BRNR Mini Copper 304cc 2ND SWING

-2023 TaylorMade BRNR Mini 304cc 2ND SWING | AMAZON
+2023 TaylorMade BRNR Mini 304 cc 2ND SWING | AMAZON

 2022 Baldo Brassey 240cc SHOP BALDO

-2021 TaylorMade 300 Mini 307cc 2ND SWING | AMAZON
+2021 TaylorMade 300 Mini 307cc 2ND SWING

 2019 TaylorMade Original One 275cc 2ND SWING